Gruden’s lawsuit against NFL allowed to proceed

 Gruden’s lawyers also have written that arbitration would be unfair because Goodell would have “unlimited authority to determine the scope and procedure of the arbitration.”

-Allf appeared to agree with Gruden on Wednesday when she dismissed the motion to compel arbitration.
+Allf appeared to agree with Gruden when she dismissed the motion to compel arbitration.

 “I’m concerned with the commissioner having the sole power to determine any employee disputes,” the judge said.

-A league spokesperson told the Las Vegas Review-Journal on Wednesday that the league believes the case should have been sent to arbitration, and that the NFL intends to appeal the judge’s decision.
+In a statement sent to the Las Vegas Review-Journal on Wednesday, NFL spokesman Brian McCarthy said the league believes the case should have been sent to arbitration, and that it intends to appeal the judge’s decision.

-“The court’s denial of our motion to dismiss is not a determination on the merits of Coach Gruden’s lawsuit, which, as we have said from the outset, lacks a basis in law and fact and proceeds from a false premise — neither the NFL nor the commissioner leaked Coach Gruden’s offensive emails,” the spokesperson said.
+“The court’s denial of our motion to dismiss is not a determination on the merits of Coach Gruden’s lawsuit, which, as we have said from the outset, lacks a basis in law and fact and proceeds from a false premise — neither the NFL nor the commissioner leaked Coach Gruden’s offensive emails,” McCarthy wrote.

 Contact Katelyn Newberg at knewberg@reviewjournal.com or 702-383-0240.
 Follow @k_newberg on Twitter.
-Review-Journal staff writer Adam Hill contributed to this report.
+Review-Journal staff writers Mick Akers, Vincent Bonsignore and Adam Hill contributed to this report.